NOXCIS/Wiregate/README.md

 ## Access Adguard (If Selected)
-While connected to Worm-Hole, navigate to http://ad.guard/ *The **password** is randomly generated and **provided in the final output** if not set manually.*
+While connected to wirehole, navigate to http://ad.guard/ *The **password** is randomly generated and **provided in the final output** if not set manually.*

 ![enter image description here](https://i.postimg.cc/4y7SKQ9s/Screenshot-2023-10-18-at-10-37-21-AM.png)